 The term “College official” includes any person employed by the College, performing assigned administrative or professional responsibilities.

 The term “member of the College community” includes any person who is a student, lecturer/tutor, staff member or any other person employed by the College.
-A person’s status in a particular situation shall be determined by the ……………………. or his or her designee.
+A person’s status in a particular situation shall be determined by the Principal ……………………. or his or her designee.

 The term “College premises” includes all land, buildings, facilities, and other property in the possession of or owned, used, leased, or controlled by the College, including adjacent streets and sidewalks.